Table of contents

 Enable runtime security for a cluster

-If you haven't yet registered a cluster to Container Security, follow the instructions in Add a cluster.
+If you have not registered a cluster to Container Security, follow the instructions in Add a cluster.

-If you've already registered a cluster to Container Security but didn't enable runtime security, follow the instructions below:
+If you registered a cluster to Container Security, but did not enable runtime security, proceed as follows:

-1. Add runtimeSecurity.enabled=true to your overrides file (usually overrides.yaml):
+1. Add runtimeSecurity.enabled=true to your overrides file (typically, overrides.yaml):

 cloudOne: